tc39/notes/scripts/test-samples/bad-linebreaks-sample-before.md

   *     one   more
   +     time

+RPR: thanks especially to Roderigo for helping out to arrange that meeting.
+We can see you in the room, Roderigo.
+Thank you.
+All right.
+So on to the usual items.
+So let’s start, let’s see if we have approval for last -- actually, I don’t think we fully committed them yet, so we should probably -- let’s return to that perhaps later in the meeting once we’ve got that.
+All right, what about the current agenda?
+Are there any objections to the current agenda?
+And I will say because I’m working on a laptop, I cannot see the element room right now.
+If any of the other chairs do see anything, please just interrupt.
+I’m going to take silence as approval.
+I will say with today’s current agenda, or this week’s current agenda, it is packed.
+It is oversubscribed.
+You’ll see that we have many really good items in the overflow slot at the moment.
+We’re going to work you know, we’re going to do our best to claw some back.
+Maybe some people will consider deprioritizing items.
+I know I’ve already heard some some candidates there that we may do.
+But the main thing is we need to really work hard to keep -- to do food time keeping and stick to our time boxes.
+And with that, I think I can hand over to Samina.

+RPR: thanks especially to Roderigo for helping out to arrange that meeting.
+We can see you in the room, Roderigo.
+Thank you.
+All right.
+So on to the usual items.
+So let’s start, let’s see if we have approval for last -- actually, I don’t think we fully committed them yet, so we should probably -- let’s return to that perhaps later in the meeting once we’ve got that.
+All right, what about the current agenda?
+Are there any objections to the current agenda?
+And I will say because I’m working on a laptop, I cannot see the element room right now.
+If any of the other chairs do see anything, please just interrupt.
+I’m going to take silence as approval.
+I will say with today’s current agenda, or this week’s current agenda, it is packed.
+It is oversubscribed.
+You’ll see that we have many really good items in the overflow slot at the moment.
+We’re going to work you know, we’re going to do our best to claw some back.
+Maybe some people will consider deprioritizing items.
+I know I’ve already heard some some candidates there that we may do.
+But the main thing is we need to really work hard to keep -- to do food time keeping and stick to our time boxes.
+And with that, I think I can hand over to Samina.

 ## story time!

 True! nervous, very, very dreadfully nervous I had been and am; but why will you say that I am mad?
 The disease had sharpened my senses,  not destroyed,